Cart Validator

 So I built a prototype.
 Send Claude a cart and a deal description, and it returns whether the cart qualifies and the discount amount.
 It works, even with vague phrasing.

-The payoff isn't really about saving engineering time.
-It's independence from a rules engine vendor, speed to launch new deals, and non-technical teams that can build and ship on their own.
-It's also a template for how to think about AI optimization more broadly: a lot of the rigid systems we've built over the years were rigid because natural language wasn't a viable runtime.
-That constraint has quietly lifted, and it's worth looking around for other places the same shift applies.
+This is a template for how to think about AI optimization more broadly: a lot of the rigid systems we've built over the years were rigid because natural language wasn't a viable runtime.
+That constraint has lifted, and it's worth looking around for other places the same shift applies.

 Live | Repo